Top 10 tips for a good night's sleep

 Spicy food, alcohol and large meals shouldn’t be consumed in the hours before bedtime.
 For many, drinking coffee or other caffeinated drinks in the afternoon can affect sleep.

 Sugary food in general is bad, because the energy spike and ensuing crash you get can play havoc with your body clock.
-Also, research has shown that, if you don’t sleep well, then you tend to turn to junk food the next day, creating a cycle of poor sleep and bad diet.
+Also, research has shown that, if you don’t sleep well, you tend to turn to junk food the next day, creating a cycle of poor sleep and bad diet.

 8. Darkness promotes sleep

 Before clocks, people would wake up when the sun rose and go to sleep when it got dark.
 Similarly, a darkened room helps to promote sleep and turning the lights down can make you feel sleepy.
-If you don’t have a dimmer switch, inexpensive lamps with a dimmer are available, or you could ask an electrician to quote for the cost of changing your main light switch.
+If you don’t have a dimmer switch, inexpensive lamps with a dimmer are a good option, or you could ask an electrician to quote for the cost of changing your main light switch.

 9. Keep fit and get active